TANZANIA JUNE 2019: Borehole update from our International Team

 Thursday, 8th February, Moshi Tanzania

-We have spent much of today in discussion with Moshi Rotary Club about two Rotary Global Grants which they are hosting for us.
+We have spent much of today in discussion with Moshi Rotary about two Rotary Global Grants which they are hosting for us.

-First of all we met with the "movers and shakers" of Moshi RC (i.e. Mama Lucy and President Kerri Elliott), whom we met several years ago when we were considering rabbit rearing in schools.
+First of all we met with the "movers and shakers" of Moshi Rotary (i.e. Mama Lucy and President Kerri Elliott), whom we met several years ago when we were considering rabbit rearing in schools.

 Happily for us they agreed to let Ken get on with getting the M.O.U.'s from the schools and getting other necessary information together, which they had agreed to do months earlier.